cloudmu/react-redux-starter-kit/README.md

 authentication, navigation, asynchronous data fetching, error handling, caching and pagination, etc.

 ## Available Scripts
-Thanks to [create-react-app](https://github.com/facebookincubator/create-react-app) this easily created a base application.
-First, you must run `npm install` in the `src` directory to install the node_modules.
+Thanks to [create-react-app](https://github.com/facebookincubator/create-react-app) we get the build configuration and scripts ready out of the box.

-In the project directory, you can run:
+In the project directory, you should install the dependencies first:
+### `npm install`

+**You’ll need to have Node installed on your machine**.
+(Node >= 6 and npm >= 3 are recommended).

 ### `npm start`